fabriziotorelli-wipro/rig-docker-machines/2/ansible-machines/README.md

 ## Issues

-Please report any issue on the [Issue Tracker](https://github.com/fabriziotorelli-wipro/rig-docker-machines/issues)
+Please report any issue on the [Issue Tracker](https://github.com/fabriziotorelli-wipro/rig-docker-machines/issues) with prefix `ANSIBLE-MACHINES-<IMAGE-NAME>:`

 ## License